-The Center SMA TA shall review and agree with any tailored Software Assurance and Software Safety Standard requirements.
-(SASS-09)

-If a system or subsystem development evolves to meet a higher or lower software classification as defined in NPR 7150.2 then the software assurance, software safety, and IV&V organizations shall update their plan(s) to fulfill the applicable requirements per the Requirements Mapping Matrix and any approved changes, and initiate adjustments to applicable contracts to meet the modified requirements.
-(SASS-10)
+If a system or subsystem development evolves to meet a higher or lower software classification defined in NPR 7150.2, the software assurance, software safety, and IV&V organizations shall update their plan(s) to fulfill the applicable requirements per the Requirements Mapping Matrix and any approved changes and initiate adjustments to applicable contracts to meet the modified requirements.

-The responsibilities for approving changes to the software engineering requirements are in the NPR 7150.2.
-When the requirement and software class are applicable, the projects will record the risk and rationale for any requirement that is not completely implemented by the project.
+The responsibilities for approving changes to the software engineering requirements are in NPR 7150.2.
+When the requirement and software class are applicable, the projects record the risk and rationale for any requirement not completely implemented by the project.
 The projects can document their related mitigations and risk acceptance in the approved Requirements Mapping Matrix.